Early Childhood Education (ECED)

 ECED 304 Integrating Learning Standards in Early Childhood Settings: Mathematics and Science

 In this course, students will enhance their understanding of mathematics development and science content in ECE.
 They will use this knowledge to develop lessons and activities that promote numeracy and math development and skills.
 Students will examine learning foundations or standards, which describe the knowledge and skills that young children can be expected to demonstrate at various age ranges and use these competencies to intentionally plan environments, activities and instruction.
+Five hours of field experience is required.
 3 credits.

 ECED 326 Infant and Toddler Care and Education